whatisnuclear/website/about.md

 ---
 layout: default
-title: "About Whatisnuclear.com"
+title: "About What is Nuclear"
+description: >
-description: About the people and philosophy of whatisnuclear.com, the public education site about nuclear energy.
+  About the people and philosophy behind the What is Nuclear organization
 author: nick
 byline: true
 ---